No matter how big or small your organization is, it’s a good bet that the coronavirus pandemic has impacted you in some way.

 How to Keep Everyone Safe, Positive, and Motivated

-For a salesperson used to feeding off the energy of the office atmosphere, a sudden changed to remote working can be a challenge.
+A sudden change to remote working can be challenging for a salesperson to feed off the office atmosphere’s energy.
 Not only do they need to adapt to a new routine, but they may also need to get to grips with unique collaboration and communication technologies.

-This newly enforced method of working applies to management, too, so your processes and training schedules must also adjust.
+This newly enforced working method applies to management, too, so your processes and training schedules must also adjust.

-Making these changes may seem daunting, but as a leader, you have a responsibility to foster a trusting relationship, keep the team safe, and communicate with them as transparently as possible.
+Making these changes may seem daunting, but as a leader, you are responsible for fostering a trusting relationship, keeping the team safe, and communicating with them as transparently as possible.

 Ensure that your team is fully aware of your company and government guidelines as they change to ensure you’re doing your part to keep them out of harm’s way.

 The crucial thing to remember here is that your sales pipeline volume will become very unpredictable.
-Your team must be aware of this, so you can work together to make changes for the better as the ongoing situation demands.
+Your team must be aware of this to work together to make changes for the better as the ongoing situation demands.